ChromaticRanger/Chess/docs/generate-tasks-vscode.md

 ## Process

-1. **Receive PRD Reference:** The user points Claude Code to a specific PRD file in the tasks directory
+1. **Receive PRD Reference:** The user points Claude Code to a specific PRD file in the feature subdirectory within tasks
 2. **Analyze PRD:** Read and analyze the functional requirements, technical architecture, and user stories from the specified PRD
 3. **Phase 1: Generate Parent Tasks:** Create high-level tasks (typically 5-7) covering the full implementation.
 Present these to the user and inform: "I have generated the high-level tasks based on the PRD.
 Ready to generate the sub-tasks?
 Respond with 'Go' to proceed."
 4. **Wait for Confirmation:** Pause and wait for the user to respond with "Go"
 5. **Phase 2: Generate Sub-Tasks:** Break down each parent task into smaller, actionable sub-tasks with specific technical details
 6. **Identify Relevant Files:** List all files that will need to be created or modified
-7. **Save Task List:** Create and save the task list file in the tasks directory
+7. **Save Task List:** Create and save the task list file in the same feature subdirectory as the PRD

 ## Task Categories (Typical Structure)